emunozh/smum/docs/1-um.rst

 Top-Down: City-Systems (Urban Metabolism)
 =========================================

-The Urban Metabolism module aims to describe the resources flows of a city-system at an aggregated level with the use of input-output tables.
+The Urban Metabolism module aims to describe the resource flows of a city-system at an aggregated level with the use of input-output tables.

-This module aims to:
+This module aims to provide:

-  1. A framework for the description of resources flows;
+  1. A framework for the description of resource flows;
   2. A description of macro-level drivers for the changes of these flows; and
-  3. A description of linkages between resources flows.
+  3. A description of linkages between different resource flows.

-The main idea of this library module--and of this python library-- is that each module can be use independently.
+The main idea of this library module--and of this python library-- is that each module can be used independently.
 The UM module can be run independently from the rest of the library.

 The library is structured as two types of functions:

   1. A function dedicated to the description of a city and city-data, see :ref:`city`.
-  2. Resources flow specific classes:
+  2. Resource flow specific classes:

      - :ref:`materials`
      - :ref:`water`